jevido/bakery/roadmap.md

 - All processes auto-restart on crash.
 - Postgres is the **only** database used.
 - No manual config files (`apps.json`) — everything via GUI.

+---

+## Todo:

+- I integrated github, but have not removed the "link" github buttons for users that have their account linked